At a glance

 Substitute with a class outside of the school.
 If there are no in-school options that you see working for your child, you may still have options outside of the school.
 Ask if the school would accept a substitute class that’s given online or at a community college.

 Here’s an example:

 Your child is struggling with foreign language.
-You can see if the school would let him take something like American Sign Language or computer coding.
+You can see if the school would let your child take something like American Sign Language or computer coding.
 The school may have a credit transfer policy.
 If it does, it might recognize credit from a class taken at another school even if the grade for that class doesn’t transfer.

 You may have to pay for an outside class yourself, however.
 And even if the school is willing to let you substitute the class, it may not give credit for it.
 Try to agree on a class for which the school will give your child credit toward graduation.
-That will look better on his transcript.
+That will look better on the transcript.

 An alternate class will appear on your child’s transcript.

 Make sure your child is still eligible for a standard diploma.